Frances Farmer: 1913–1935: Early life

-Farmer's inconsistent home life had a notable effect on her, and upon returning to Seattle, she recalled: "In certain ways, that train trip represented the end of my dependent childhood.
+Farmer's inconsistent home life had a notable effect on her.
+She later recalled about returning to Seattle: "In certain ways, that train trip represented the end of my dependent childhood.
 I began to understand that there were certain things one could expect from adults, and others that one could not expect...being shunted from one household to another was a new adjustment, a fresh confusion, and I groped for ways to compensate for the disorder."
 The next year, her mother returned to Seattle after her home in Chico burned down.

 In Seattle, the family shared a household, but Lillian and Ernest remained separated despite his attempts to repair their marriage.
-In the fall of 1929, when Farmer was 16, Lillian and Ernest divorced, and Lillian moved to a cottage in Bremerton, Washington, while the children remained with their father.
+In the fall of 1929, when Farmer was 16, Lillian and Ernest divorced, and Lillian moved to a cottage across Puget Sound in Bremerton, Washington.
+The children remained with their father.

+In her autobiography, Farmer described her mother as a "hard-willed" woman whose "eccentricities created humiliating circumstances that nearly destroyed my life...
+No matter how hard we thought we tried, there was never a day when we were able really to understand each other.
+From childhood on our relationship was strained and torn by strife.
+Each encounter between us ended in screaming hysteria and slamming doors."

-In 1931, while a senior at West Seattle High School, Farmer entered and won $100 from The Scholastic Art & Writing Awards, a writing contest sponsored by Scholastic Magazine, with her controversial essay "God Dies".
-It was a precocious attempt to reconcile her wish for, in her words, a "superfather" God, with her observations of a chaotic and godless world.
-In her autobiography, she wrote that the essay was influenced by her reading of Friedrich Nietzsche: "He expressed the same doubts, only he said it in German: Gott ist tot.
+In 1931, while a senior at West Seattle High School, Farmer formed a strong friendship with her English teacher, Belle McKenzie, who would serve as her mentor and confidante off-and-on through much of her life.
+Impressed by an essay titled "God Dies" which Farmer had written for a class project, McKenzie entered it in the prestigious Scholastic Art & Writing Awards.
+It won the first prize of $100 but, regarded as a declaration of "atheism" by the more conservative Seattle newspapers and local church groups, it created a minor scandal in the city.
+In her autobiography, Farmer dismissed the furor as a misunderstanding and the essay as a precocious attempt, influenced by her reading of Friedrich Nietzsche, to reconcile her wish for, in her words, a "superfather" God, with her observations of a chaotic and godless world. "[Nietzsche] expressed the same doubts, only he said it in German: Gott ist tot.
 God is dead.
 This I could understand.
 I was not to assume that there was no God, but I could find no evidence in my life that He existed or that He had ever shown any particular interest in me.
 I was not an atheist, but I was surely an agnostic, and by the time I was 16, I was well indoctrinated into this theory."